 - Lifting a weight with proper target muscle contraction.

-- Minimising body momentum to help lift a weight.
+- Minimizing body momentum to help lift a weight.

 - Keeping your joints and spine aligned during a lift.